Missing Values Handling for Machine Learning Portfolios: Introduction

 \section{Introduction}

-A growing literature applies methods from machine learning to asset pricing.
+A growing literature applies methods from machine learning (ML) to asset pricing.
 These studies combine the information in dozens, or even hundreds, of cross-sectional stock return predictors. \citet{freyberger2020dissecting} combine 62; \citet{kelly2023principal} combine 138; and \citet{han2022expected} combine up to 193 predictors.
-Each of these papers finds that there are economic gains to expanding the set of predictors beyond the five used in \citet{fama2015five}.\footnote{\citet{lewellen2015cross} finds that linear regressions on 15 predictors, including size, B/M, momentum, profitability, and investment lead to an annualized Sharpe Ratio of around 0.8 (excluding micro-caps). \citet{freyberger2020dissecting}; \citet{kelly2023principal}; and \citet{han2022expected} find Sharpe ratios in excess of 1.8, and as high as 2.4 (excluding micro-caps or value-weighting).
-Other papers that combine many predictors include \citet{haugen1996commonality,lewellen2015cross,green2017characteristics,demiguel2020transaction,gu2020empirical,lopez2020common,kozak2020shrinking,chen2022zeroing,simon2022deep,chen2023deep}.}
+Each of these papers finds that there are economic gains to expanding the set of predictors beyond the five used in \citet{fama2015five}.\footnote{\citet{lewellen2015cross} finds that regressions on 15 predictors lead to an annualized Sharpe Ratio of around 0.8 (excluding micro-caps). \citet{freyberger2020dissecting}; \citet{kelly2023principal}; and \citet{han2022expected} find Sharpe ratios in excess of 1.8, and as high as 2.4 (excluding micro-caps or value-weighting).
+Other papers that combine many predictors include \citet{haugen1996commonality,green2017characteristics,demiguel2020transaction,gu2020empirical,lopez2020common,kozak2020shrinking,chen2022zeroing,simon2022deep,chen2023deep}.}

 Buried in this literature is the problem of missing values.
 When learning from many predictors, the standard practice of dropping stocks with missing values is often untenable.
-For example, applying the standard practice to the 125 most-observed predictors in the \citet{ChenZimmermann2022} dataset drops 99.8\% of stocks.
-So even though imputing missing values may seem dangerous, machine learning researchers often have no choice but to impute.
+For example, applying the standard practice to the 125 most-observed predictors in the \citet{ChenZimmermann2022} dataset drops 99\% of stocks.
+So even though imputing missing values may seem dangerous, ML researchers often have no choice but to impute.

-We find that simply imputing with cross-sectional averages (as in \citet*{kozak2020shrinking,gu2020empirical}) does a surprisingly good job of capturing expected returns.
-We compare this simple mean imputation with several alternatives in tests that sort stocks on fitted expected returns (a la \citet{lewellen2015cross}).
-The expected return models include principal components regression, gradient-boosted regression trees, and neural networks.
-For almost all expected return models, all of the imputations lead to very similar inferences about mean returns and Sharpe ratios.
-This invariance holds even for imputations that employ maximum likelihood via the expectation-maximization (EM) algorithm.
+We examine missing data handling for 159 predictors using a broad array of imputation and return forecasting methods.
+We focus on cross-sectional expectation-maximization (EM) and cross-sectional mean imputation, but also examine several other methods, including some that incorporate time-series information.
+Our baseline forecasts use principal component regressions (PCR), but we also examine neural networks and gradient boosting.
+These methods are chosen to provide an overview and intuition behind missing data issues, rather than to advocate for a particular imputation algorithm.